 - Creating hate communities which specifically target the victim and bombard them with messages like “you are a loser”, “why don’t you die” and worse “everyone hates you”

 Cyberbullying unlike other forms of bullying can happen 24X 7, there is no escape from it.
 Since it happens mostly in tweens and teens, parents are usually the last ones to know about it.
 Also, kids are wary of telling parents in fear of losing their internet access and freedom.
 Unlike other forms of bullying where parents can intervene to an extent, in cyberbullying once a hate post or a malicious image is on the internet, it is difficult to even for the parents to take it down or curb its existence.

 Cyberbullying can cause low self-esteem, depression, skipping school and worse, suicide.

-The IT Act, 2000 states punishment to all those publishing information which is obscene as also to any form of breach in privacy and confidentiality.
+The IT Act, 2000 states punishment to all those publishing information that is obscene as also to any form of breach in privacy and confidentiality.
 The Indian Penal Code (IPC) also covers this issue.
-Apart from legal help, victims can also hire private investigators specialising in tracking down cyber bullies.
-For those who want to find the culprit on their own, you can simply Google Reverse E-mail Finder to find a list of websites which can help you unmask the bully.
-These websites primarily track the email address down to its user and returns the users identity as also some other personal information.
+Apart from legal help, victims can also hire private investigators specialising in tracking down cyberbullies.
+For those who want to find the culprit on their own, you can simply Google Reverse E-mail Finder to find a list of websites that can help you unmask the bully.
+These websites primarily track the email address down to its user and return the users identity as also some other personal information.

-The schools must follow an approach wherein students are taken through lesson or session by teachers or counsellors in Emotional management, Problem Solving, Empathy and Assertiveness Skills.
+The schools must follow an approach wherein students are taken through lessons or sessions by teachers or counsellors in Emotional management, Problem Solving, Empathy and Assertiveness Skills.
 The schools could also have a “Family Engagement” program.
 The parents must also be actively involved in sensitization programs.
-Parents should be educated and then in turn they too educate their children on what is good and acceptable to do while exploring the cyber space and what is not.
+Parents should be educated and then in turn they too educate their children on what is good and acceptable to do while exploring cyberspace and what is not.

 How to protect your kids from Cyberbullying